Training Rosie – Then & Now – Shaping

 From the blog above, here is the story of Rosie:

-This Rosie was purchased, at eight-weeks of age, to be partnered with a nine-month-old male pup I had, named Armani.
-If you take a really close look at the body language of both dogs in the photo above, you’ll have a clue as to where this story is going.
+This Rosie was purchased, at eight weeks of age, to be partnered with a nine-month-old male pup I had, named Armani.
 Cute little Rosie was a terror!

-Armani had never encountered a canine terror, and was completely confused by her.
+Armani had never encountered a canine terror and was completely confused by her.
 In Rosie’s early transition to the ranch, her default response to new situations was to go on the offense – in very obvious ways!
-Armani’s response to this energetic, opinionated little dog was to give her space when she asked for it, which was generous of him, but when she claimed both her dinner, as well as his own, he had to make some choices."
+Armani’s response to this energetic, opinionated little dog was to give her space when she asked for it, which was generous of him, but when she claimed both her dinner and his own, he had to make some choices."

 What do you see in this photo?

-The first time I fed these two dogs I placed two bowls of food on the ground, about 20 feet apart.
+The first time I fed these two dogs, I placed two bowls of food on the ground, about 20 feet apart.
 Rosie ran back and forth, from one bowl to the other and back again, snarling.
 Armani ran to the back fence and stayed there.
-I was not successful at getting him to eat at all the rest of that day, even when I removed Rosie.
+I was unsuccessful at getting him to eat all the rest of that day, even when I removed Rosie.
 He was shocked, and somewhat traumatized, by her behavior.
 Remember, this is my carefully cultivated, calm around food, nine-month-old dog.
-So, the next time I fed these two I went forth armed with a training plan.
+So, the next time I fed these two, I went forth armed with a training plan.